rust-lang/governance/teams/libs/charter.md

 ### [Consulted for input](../../common/darci.md#consulted-for-input)

-TODO or leave empty?

 This team must be consulted language or tooling changes that affect the suitability of their APIs are being designed.

 ### [Informed for awareness](../../common/darci.md#informed-for-awareness)

-TODO or leave empty?

-This team should be informed of tooling and language changes which will impact their APIs.
+This team should be informed of tooling and language changes which will impact their APIs or may change the decisions being made.
+For example, language changes that enable new backwards compatible library improvements.

 ## How does this group make decisions?

-TODO mention MCP?

 We use the [RFC process and FCPs on issues](../../common/rfc_fcp.md).
 The team has meetings to approach consensus, but the final reasoning behind the decisions is laid out in the open as part of the RFC/FCP process.